-Johannes Høsflot Klæbo is a cross-country skier and celebrity figure here in Norway.
-Let’s meet the man behind the eye-catching social media profiles.
+The Norwegian cross-country skier Johannes Høsflot Klæbo is a household name here in Norway.
+Let’s meet the man behind the advertising and eye-catching social media profiles.

 Klæbo’s impressive start to his cross-country skiing career includes many accolades.
 He was the youngest male ever to win the FIS Cross-Country World Cup, the Tour de Ski, a World Championship event, and an Olympic Cross-country skiing event.